2023 Frequently Asked Questions

 - Update your AHA account and subscribe to our emails.
-You can do this by signing up for our Newsletter.
+You can do this by logging into your AHA profile on HomebrewersAssociation.org and changing your email preferences.

-- Please reference the Rules & Regulations for more information.
+- Please reference the Rules & Regulations for more information and what to do next.

 How do I find my AHA Membership information?